AguilarLagunasArturo/cam-recon-tools/README.md

 # About
-A computer vision toolkit focused in color detection and feature matching using OpenCV.
+A computer vision toolkit focused on color detection and feature matching using OpenCV.
 It allows you to easily start the picamera in case you're using a Raspberry PI.

 # Some of the stuff you can currently do
 - Color recon